Candice Eisenfeld

 Artist Statement

-As an artist exploring issues of identity, memory and the passage of time, I have chosen to paint through a lens from The Hudson River School of Landscape Painting.
-Rather than depicting a site-specific locale, I intend to evoke a sense of place inherent within the painting process.
-These 'inner landscapes' are invented and often referenced from photographs taken during travels.
-Whether real or imagined, they are infused with the influence of Dutch Master, Tonalist, and Chinese Painting.
+As an artist exploring identity, memory, and the passage of time, I paint through a lens informed by the Hudson River School of Landscape Painting.
+Rather than depicting a specific location, I aim to evoke a sense of place that emerges through the painting process.
+These “inner landscapes” are imagined, often inspired by photographs from my travels, and shaped by influences from Dutch Masters, Tonalism, and Chinese painting.

-Although produced on a single wooden panel, my ethereal landscapes are often joined with segments of aqueous color fields which act as commentary for the landscapes, like the chorus in a Greek play.
-The crisp, hard edges separating the landscapes from the color fields command a sense of order in an otherwise fluid and painterly surface.
-With two or three sections of the panel competing for attention, the painting creates multiple focal points.
+Although created on a single wooden panel, my ethereal landscapes are often paired with sections of aqueous color fields that act as a kind of commentary, like a chorus in a Greek play.
+Crisp edges separate the landscape from these color fields, introducing a sense of order within an otherwise fluid and painterly surface.
+With multiple sections competing for attention, the work invites the eye to move and settle across shifting focal points.

 Artist Background